 The Staffordshire Bull Terrier (not to be confused with the American Staffordshire Terrier), is the British “bull & terrier” breed.
 While they share some similarities to their American cousins, they are an entirely different breed unto themselves.

 Loving and devoted to their owners, they have cultivated a following of owners who would never own any other type of dog.
-Their loyalty is paramount, they will often follow their owners like little shadows, even going so far as to follow you up onto the couch or bed!
+Their loyalty is paramount, they will often follow their owners like little shadows, even going so far as to follow them up onto the couch or bed!
 Great with children, they are both gentle as well as patient.
 When raised right, they have extremely stable temperaments.
 Many people are surprised to learn how placid they are with their families, mainly because of their intimidating appearances, but they have been true family dogs since the breed was first created.
 Do not let these descriptions make you feel as if Staffords are lazy or sluggish, however.
 Despite their overall stable demeanor, they still have a lot of energy which needs to be burned through exercise.

 They also have quite a bit of determination to them, which they will exhibit in many different forms.
 For example, they have a stubborn side which might come out when you ask them to do something they do not want to do.
 This determination also shows itself when/if another dog were to start a fight with them.
 Most Staffords will not back down to a challenge.
 Because the original purpose of the breed was dog fighting, many still retain this fight drive.
 For this reason, it may be difficult to house a Stafford together with another dog, especially two intact males.
 It can be done, but it is best if he is allowed to grow up, as a puppy, with the other dog.
 Even then, there are no promises.
 Staffords also might have problems living with cats or other small animals because their prey drive is quite high.